Louisville vs. Ole Miss Predictions & Picks - Women's NCAA Tournament Sweet 16

 Louisville Performance Insights

+- Offensively, the Cardinals have performed better when playing at home this year, posting 77.2 points per game, compared to 71.2 per game in away games.

+- Louisville surrenders 62.4 points per game in home games this year, compared to 64 in road games.

-- The Cardinals have seen a decrease in scoring recently, putting up 71.6 points per game in their last 10 outings, 1.5 points fewer than the 73.1 they've scored this year.
+- The Cardinals have seen a decrease in scoring lately, racking up 71.6 points per game in their last 10 contests, 1.5 points fewer than the 73.1 they've scored this year.

+- The Rebels put up 68.8 points per game (106th in college basketball) while giving up 56.3 per contest (20th in college basketball).
+They have a +415 scoring differential and outscore opponents by 12.5 points per game.

 © 2023 Data Skrive.
 All rights reserved.